 Create a system of records to cover the PII that is being collected as part of these information collection requirements;

-Conduct a Privacy Impact Assessment (PIA) in accordance with OMB Memorandum M-03-22 to examine and evaluate the protections for handling the PII as part of this new information collection; and
+Conduct a Privacy Impact Assessment (PIA) in accordance with OMB Memorandum M-03-22 to examine and evaluate the protections for handling the PII as part of this information collection; and

 Publish the system of records notice (SORN) in the Federal Register as required by 5 U.S.C.
 552a(e).